-Lice eggs stick to the hair and can be
+Lice eggs (nits) stick to the hair and can be

-If you are using medicine to kill lice, you can use a fine-toothed comb after you've rinsed the medicine from your hair.
+After you rinse the medicine from your hair, you can use a fine-toothed comb to remove nits.
 The combs are often packaged with

 over-the-counter lice shampoos.
 A flea comb that's made for dogs and cats will also work.